 Improving the quality of care for our patients and students isn’t the only advantage to participating in IPP.
 As audiologists and SLPs, we benefit, too.

-In a health care setting, IPP teams that include audiologists and SLPs help other health care professionals—such as primary care physicians—to better understand the unique expertise our professions provide.
-This increased understanding can translate into more referrals and inclusion on IPP teams to utilize our knowledge and skills.
+In a health care setting, IPP teams that include audiologists and SLPs help other health care professionals—such as primary care physicians—to better understand their patients’ communication needs.
+Asking a patient about their communication needs FIRST can improve health care interactions and outcomes for patients, care partners, providers, and payers.
+Better health starts with effective communication.
+This increased understanding clarifies the unique expertise our professions provide and can translate into more referrals and inclusion on IPP teams to utilize our knowledge and skills.

 In order to be successful in their careers, students need to develop the skills to work on IPP teams.
 That’s where Interprofessional education (IPE) comes in.